leopck/Yee-Light-Blue/README.md

 If these doesn't work for you, it is most likely that you're missing pip and easy_install.
 You can either install them or you can manually install pexpect.

+######Manual Installation of pexpect
-1. Go to https://pypi.python.org/pypi/pexpect/ and download the latest version.
+Go to https://pypi.python.org/pypi/pexpect/ and download the latest version.

 For Linux System Only (Since I'm talking about Raspberry Pi here)
 ```